XternA/income-generator/README.md

 | Desktop / Laptop | Desktop / Laptop | Raspberry Pi 3/4 | MacBook Pro | MacBook Pro |

 :green_circle: - Everything supported, tested and working, including stack orchestration.

-:yellow_circle: - Almost everything supported, with only minor things aren't fully supported.
+:yellow_circle: - Almost everything supported, with only minor things that aren't fully supported.

 :orange_circle: - Orchestrating applications and docker stack should work, but not everything is intended for full support.

 :red_circle: - No current intended support.

 Note that working means within the tool when you run and interact with it.